 Stockpile School Supplies

 If I had a quarter for every time a student ran out of pencils or lost a notebook, I would be a millionaire.
 Seriously.
 But lucky for them, I was always prepared with an extra glue stick, binder, ruler, etc. because I stocked up during “School Supply Season.”
-It’s absolutely amazing what kind of deals you can get on loose-leaf paper, writing utensils, and everything else on your school’s supply list.
+It’s absolutely amazing what kind of deals you can get on loose-leaf paper, writing utensils, and everything else on your school’s supply list, especially from Target.
 But here’s the thing…you should always buy MORE than what is required.
 Create a little stockpile where your kids work so that they don’t have the excuse to avoid homework because they ran out of something.
 That way you won’t be shelling out big bucks for a binder with only one month left of school…just hit up your supply that you created back in the Fall.

 Talk it Out

 I know it is easy to be in denial about the end of summer, but if you have a child who refuses to talk about or address going back to school, that should wave a red flag for you.
 So go on a walk with the dog after dinner or head to one of our favorite hiking trails and talk it out.
 Need some great questions to start off the dialogue: